UniversalDependencies/docs/_hyw/dep/dep.md

 udver: '2'
 ---

 A dependency is labeled as `dep` when a more precise dependency relation between two words cannot be determined.
-This may be because of a weird grammatical construction, a limitation in software, a parser error, or because of an unresolved long distance dependency.
+This may be because of a weird grammatical construction, a limitation in software, a parser error, or because of an unresolved long-distance dependency.

 ~~~ conllu
 # visual-style 3 4 dep color:blue